Collada plugin for After Effects

 Clintons3dPluginExt is required to save EXR format animation textures.

-The script runs in 2 stages.
+The script runs in 2 stages for LDR VAT image creation.
 First run determines the largest motion in the vertex animations to determine the minimum points and range of motion that will be scaled to fit into the color representation of the movements.
 The second run reads the vertex positions and fits them into the previously calculated range.
 After the second stage is complete the position and normals animation textures are saved and a new mesh will exist in the scene setup to preview the animation and ready for export.
+HDR image generation runs in 1 stage because scale and offsets are not needed.

 Controls

 • Relative Motion - animation will be defined relative to individual vertex minimum XYZ values and maximum change in XYZ for all vertices.
-When unchecked the animation will be based on the bounding box minimum and maximum values.
+It works by creating an altered version of the mesh that maximizes the use of the color values to give higher resolution motions.
+When unchecked the mesh is not altered and the animation will be based on the bounding box minimum and maximum values.
+The RGB values are limited to 256 values each, so small motions can be clunky as they jump between the limited number of values.

 • HDR Image Generation - when enabled the position texture will be saved as a float value exr image.
 When unchecked the position texture will be a saved as a png format file.